web-platform-tests/rfcs/rfcs/remote_channel.md

 On the remote side the function is deserialized and executed.
 If execution results in a `Promise` value, the result of that promise is awaited.
-The final return value after the promise is resolved is sent back and forms the async return value of the `executeScript` call.
+The final return value after the promise is resolved is sent back and forms the async return value of the `call` call.
 If the script throws, the thrown value is provided as the result, and re-thrown in the originating context.
 In addition an `exceptionDetails` field on the response provides the line/column